By Keiona Eady

 "We have everything we need [in Arizona]", was repeated several times.
 This was a very valuable conversation that will help us all to do our job as a community to continue to inform the public.

 Although I was only able to be present during the second and final panel of the event, I took copious notes to reflect upon and share with you.
 Media is an every changing field that requires those involved to constantly answer the challenging questions.
-Captured below is just a snapshot of key points expressed during the panel discussion featuring seven professionals who have a wide range of impact from television shows to community organizing.
+Captured below is just a snapshot of key points expressed during the panel discussion featuring seven professionals who have a wide range of impact from television shows to community organization.

 Work Smarter, Not Harder